South Carolina Gamecocks: Baseball

+The baseball team represents the University of South Carolina in NCAA Division I college baseball.
+South Carolina has posted 29 NCAA Tournament appearances, 11 College World Series berths, and two National Championships: 2010 and 2011.
+Since joining the Southeastern Conference in 1992, the team has competed in the Eastern division, where they have won seven divisional titles, three regular season conference championships (2000, 2002, 2011) and one SEC Tournament championship (2004).

+Paul Mainieri is the current head coach.
+Between 2010 and 2012 the Gamecocks set two NCAA records for postseason success: the most consecutive NCAA tournament wins (22) and the most consecutive wins in the College World Series (12).
+The team plays its home games at Carolina Stadium (Founders Park), which opened on February 21, 2009.

 Men's basketball

-The South Carolina Gamecocks men's basketball team represents the University of South Carolina and competes in the Southeastern Conference (SEC).
+The men's basketball team represents the University of South Carolina and competes in the Southeastern Conference (SEC).
 The Gamecocks won Southern Conference titles in 1927, 1933, 1934, and 1945, and then they gained national attention under hall of fame coach Frank McGuire, posting a 205–65 record from 1967 to 1976, which included the 1970 Atlantic Coast Conference (ACC) championship, 1971 ACC Tournament title, and four consecutive NCAA tournament appearances from 1971 to 1974.

 The program also won the 1997 SEC championship, National Invitation Tournament (NIT) titles in 2005 and 2006, and a share of the 2009 SEC Eastern division title.
 Most recently, the Gamecocks won the 2017 NCAA East Regional Championship, reaching the Final Four for the first time in school history.
 Lamont Paris is the current head coach, and the team plays at the 18,000-seat Colonial Life Arena.

 Women's basketball

 The South Carolina Gamecocks women's basketball team represents the University of South Carolina and competes in the Southeastern Conference.
 During the 1980s, the Gamecocks won five regular season Metro Conference championships and three conference tournament championships.
-Under their current head coach, 3-time olympic gold medalist Dawn Staley, the program continues to build on their accomplishments, winning the SEC regular season championship 4 years in a row (2014–2017) and the SEC tournament championship 3 years in a row (2015–2017).
+Under their current head coach, 3-time olympic gold medalist Dawn Staley, the program continues to build on their accomplishments, winning the SEC regular season championship 4 years in a row (2014–2017) and the SEC tournament championship 3 years in a row twice (2015–2017, 2023-2025).
+They have become one of the most dominate programs in the country.

 Under Staley, the Gamecocks have earned a #1 seed in the NCAA Tournament 4 consecutive seasons (2014–2017).
 The 2015 season also saw the team win its first out of two NCAA regional championships (2015, 2017) and advance to the Final Four for the first time in school history.
-Most recently, the Gamecocks won the 2017 NCAA Division I women's basketball tournament National Championship, marking the first ever National Championship that the men's or women's program has ever won in school history.
+The Gamecocks won the 2017, 2022 NCAA Division I women's basketball tournament, and 2024 NCAA Division I tournament National Championships.
 The Gamecocks share a home with the South Carolina men's basketball team at the 18,000-seat Colonial Life Arena.